 Onboarding new staff is tricky when they are working from home.
 And getting employees up and running as fast as possible is a priority in every business.
 A social intranet allows you to induct new staff quickly and efficiently regardless of location.

 Instead of a paper welcome pack, create a virtual one on the social intranet.
 Buddy the new employee with an experienced colleague on the team chat.
-And make a #onboarding channel on the team chat to provide mutual support and speedy resolution of any issues.
+And make a #onboarding channel to provide mutual support and speedy resolution of queries.
 Upload how-to videos, online workflows, and wikis to support the worker in finding their feet.

-Many businesses have discovered the social intranet makes virtual onboarding of new staff a breeze.
+Many businesses have discovered that the social intranet makes virtual onboarding of new staff a breeze.

 Social Intranets: A New Narrative

 Social media is undoubtedly a powerful influence on today’s society.
 Businesses need to recognize and harness that power within the workplace.
-Far from being a time-wasting distraction, the social intranet can enhance communications, engagement, and collaboration.
+Far from being a time-wasting distraction, the intranet’s social features enhance communications, engagement, and collaboration.

 How will your business respond to these unstoppable trends?
-Inherently flexible and scalable, a social intranet could well be the solution your business needs.
+Flexible and scalable, a social intranet could well be the solution your business needs.